-If you’re looking for the best, authentic jerk chicken recipe, you are officially finished googling!
-This is the recipe you’re looking for.
-This Jamaican jerk chicken recipe will transport you to Jamaica via your tastebuds.
+If you’re looking for the best, authentic Jamaican jerk chicken recipe, you are officially finished googling because this is the recipe you’ve been looking for.
+This jerk chicken recipe will transport you to Jamaica via your tastebuds!
 Thanks to Chef Dwight Morris for sharing with all of us!

 I am not an authority on Jamaican cuisine, but last month I met someone who was.
 He was kind enough to share his exceptional authentic jerk chicken recipe with me, and I couldn’t be more grateful!